addym07/addym07/README.md

 4. Smart
 ***
 ### Projects  🛠
-- I am currently working on lots of Makecode Arcade projects in AP Computer Science Pricciples class
+- I am currently working on lots of Makecode Arcade projects in AP Computer Science Principles class
 - I volunteer in my community often
 - Currently in the process of becoming a CSP Ambassador for my school
 ***